jnields/febs/ReadMe.md

 #### `output` property override

-In the `febs-config.json` example above we change the default output path to the java classpath where an java asset injector will be able to read for injection.
+In the `febs-config.json` example above we change the default output path to the java classpath where a java asset injector will be able to read for injection.

 #### Example configuration output
 Given the above example, FEBS will generate two bundles at the following paths: